WTPA And Related Goodies for that A**

 Pre-Programmed Atmega 164p

-BRACE YOURSELF: This is an MCU pre-loaded with the most recent WTPA firmware.
+BRACE YOURSELF: This is an MCU pre-loaded with Version 3 WTPA v1 firmware.
 If you're sourcing all the parts for a WTPA PCB or engaging in some other kind of roguery, and don't have the tools or inclination for programming an AVR, or you just broke your old one, or absolutely MUST HAVE the latest firmware and can't put it on a chip, then this is for you.
-It bears mentioning (again) that the code is open source, and if you know somebody with an STK500v2 or other compatible AVR programmer, you can put it on the chip for free.
+It bears mentioning (again) that the code is open source, and if you or somebody you know has an AVR programmer, you can put it on the chip for free.
 If not, hey, I understand.
 Sometimes I drop off my laundry.
 It's kind of the same thing.

 As always, if there's something here you expect to see and don't, let me know, and I'll get crackin on it.
 As ever, thanks so much for all of this, and I remain,